reasonml/reasonml.github.io/docs/object.md

 Js.log(obj#color) /* "Red" */
 ```

 Here we have a simple object with the method `color` and the property `red`.
-This method takes no arguments and returns the private proptery `red`.
+This method takes no arguments and returns the private property `red`.
 Because the method `color` is a public method we can access it using object notation.
 Remember, objects only export methods and all properties are private.

 ## Advanced